Towards Realistic Detection Pipelines of Taiji: New Challenges in Data Analysis and High-Fidelity Simulations of Space-Based Gravitational Wave Antenna: The TDC II Datasets

 \textbf{4.
 The ``up-to-date'' dataset}: To demonstrate the Taiji simulation group's progress in data simulation and illustrate up-to-date knowledge on realistic data, a rolling updating dataset is also created.
 In its initial release, this dataset is built upon the settings of ``end-to-end'' dataset, with more GW signals injected, and data anomalies such as glitches and gaps are also incorporated.

-It should be emphasized that the current TDC II datasets should only be regarded as \textbf{representative}, rather than exhaustive collections of all the details discussed in Section~\ref{sec:3}.
-Notably absent from this release are the vast scientific objectives of Taiji.
-Users are encouraged to go beyond the default TDC II datasets by injecting custom signals and noises using the \texttt{Triangle} toolkit, thereby extending the exploration to a broader scope.
+{It should be emphasized that the current version of TDC II should be regarded as \textbf{representative}, rather than an exhaustive collection of all the scientific objectives and challenging issues.} Users are encouraged to go beyond the default TDC II datasets by injecting custom signals and noises using the \texttt{Triangle} toolkit, thereby broadening the scope of exploration. {We also plan to continuously update TDC II in the future (\emph{e.g.} by extending the duration of mock data, and injecting sBHB signals, which represent an important target for Taiji that was not included in the initial release). }

+{ The timeline for TDC II is as follows.
+The official release is scheduled for May, 28, 2025.
+Prior to the official release, a beta test release will be deployed on May, 23, 2025.
+During this period, users are encouraged to propose suggestions regarding the optimization of datasets.
+The first collection of TDC II results is planned on October 9, 2025, and the collected results will be summarized and made public on the website.
+The first dataset update will follow thereafter.}